Dental Hygiene and Dental Therapy Higher Education Diploma

 Campus tours run regularly throughout the year, at 1pm every Monday, Wednesday and Friday.

-Applications for our next scheduled intake in April 2021 have now closed and the application form is not currently available.
+Applications for our intake in April 2021 have now closed.

 To apply for a place on our Higher Education Diploma in Dental Hygiene and Therapy course, you'll need to complete and submit an online application for Alternative Routes and Programmes at the University of Sheffield.
 Applications are not made through UCAS.